1.2 Marketing Creates and Delivers Value

 The Strategic Triangle

-Overall, it is better to focus on creating and delivering exceptional value to customers, rather than benchmarking and copying successful competitors.
-Creating and delivering exceptional value enables a firm to attract and keep customers.
-Attracting and keeping the right customers drives profitability for the firm.
+Overall, it is better to focus on creating and delivering exceptional value to customers, rather than benchmarking and copying successful competitorscompetitors: Companies and organizations vying for the same customers.

 Want to try our built-in assessments?